Reversal Ordered

 6

-Separate Fire from Police
+Separate fire from police

 When county-wide systems encrypt everything together, advocate for carving out fire and EMS channels as an exception.

-Model for Fire Services
+Model for fire services

 Other fire chiefs can point to OCFA's decision as precedent.
 When a major Southern California agency reverses encryption, it validates the transparency argument.